 We see several key strategic challenges for the integrators, including:

 – How to work with the mega-retailers and marketplaces – e.g. Amazon and Alibaba – to benefit from their volumes without being marginalised by their potential for vertical integration

 – How to find a role in the Chinese market to give them exposure to its size and growth

-– How to manage large vehicle fleets in the face of increasing environmental legislation
+– How to manage and configure large delivery fleets in the face of increasing environmental legislation

 What does the report cover?